ruby-rdf/rdf-ldp/IMPLEMENTATION.md

 - __5.4.2.1__: Triples are created as described when POSTing to a container.
 We allow clients to delete and replace triples at their own risk, per the MAY in this section.
-Membership triples are added to the Membership Resource's graph.
+  - Membership triples are added to the Membership Resource's graph.
+  - If the Membership Resource is an LDP-NR, membership triples are added to the server-created LDP-RS (`describedby`, resource).
-POST requests are rejected if the Membership Resource does not exist.
+  - POST requests are rejected if the Membership Resource does not exist.

 ### 5.4.2 DELETE